 Ethics for Bioscience

-This ten-week online module is designed to facilitate understanding, reflection on and engagement with key ethical issues thrown up by conducting clinical research, practicing evidence-based health care and engaging with science and technology.
+This ten-week online module is designed to facilitate understanding, reflection on and engagement with key ethical issues thrown up by conducting clinical research, practising evidence-based health care and engaging with science and technology.

-Online discussion forums enable real-time communication between students and the tutor, and encourage critical thought and interpretation of practical scenarios.
-The course contains guided readings, online discussion, case studies and other activities.
-Writing skills are helped through constructive feedback on the brief essays set during the course.
+The course materials are delivered online with discussion forums which enable interactive communication between students and the tutor.
+This encourages critical thought and interpretation of practical scenarios.
+The course also helps students develop their writing skills through constructive feedback on the brief essays set during the course.

-- Talbot, Marianne (2102).
-Bioethics: An Introduction, Cambridge University Press.
+Talbot, Marianne Bioethics: An Introduction (Cambridge University Press, 2012)

 Comments from previous participants